 Mr. Queh added, “We are delighted that ICANN and SGNIC are strategically aligned in our fight against DNS abuse, & we welcome this collaboration with ICANN.”

 “As the coordinator of the Internet’s intercontinental DNS, ICANN’s mission is to help preserve & enhance the stability, security & resiliency of the DNS by working with the worldwide Internet community.
 Besides industry practitioners, we also work with law enforcement agencies to help equip them to conduct investigations into DNS abuse,” said Mr. Jia-Rong Low, Vice President & Managing Director for ICANN Asia Pacific.
 “The ICANN APAC hub office is in Singapore, & we are proud to be able to contribute to the community here.”

 # # #

 International Communications Coordinator

 Tel: +65 6816 1264

 Tel: +65 6211 1510

-ICANN’s mission is to help ensure a stable, secure & unified worldwide Internet.
+ICANN’s mission is to help ensure a stable, secure and unified worldwide Internet.
 To reach another person on the Internet, you have to type an address into your computer – a name or a number.
 That address has to be unique so computers know where to find each other.
-ICANN helps coordinate & support these unique identifiers across the globe.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the intercontinental.
+ICANN helps coordinate & support these unique identifiers across the world.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the global.
 ICANN and its community help keep the Internet secure, stable & interoperable.
-It also promotes competition and develops policy for the top-level of the Internet’s naming system & facilitates the use of other unique Internet identifiers.
+It also promotes competition & develops policy for the top-level of the Internet’s naming system & facilitates the use of other unique Internet identifiers.
 For more information, visit: http://www.icann.org.